-States in which property is shared equally between a marriage, regardless of who is named on the title or deed.
+States in which property is shared equally between two spouses, regardless of who is named on the title or deed.

-States in which property is divided by title or deed in which the owner is explicitly named (see “quasi-community property”).
+States in which property is divided by title or deed in which the owner is explicity named.

 An individual appointed by the court to care for the property of someone who is incapacitated.